 UCSF and CHRCO are able to rely on each other for IRB review.
 Either the UCSF or CHRCO IRB can be the reviewing IRB, depending on numerous factors.
 Typically, we recommend the IRB of record to be the main site for the research.

-These processes may change as the merger between UCSF and CHRCO evolves, but currently the HRPP offices continue to oversee and manage the research being conducted at each site.
+Please expect changes to these processes as the merger between UCSF and CHRCO evolves.
+Currently the IRB offices continue to oversee and manage the research being conducted at each site.

 UCSF as IRB of Record